KNEP: History

-The station signed on for the first time on March 5, 1958, as KDUH-TV, broadcasting from Hay Springs, Nebraska.
+The station signed on for the first time on March 5, 1958, as KDUH-TV, with studios in Hay Springs, Nebraska.
 The station was owned by Helen Duhamel, whose last name formed the basis of the callsign.
 It was a semi-satellite of the original KOTA-TV in Rapid City (license now held by KHME).
 Like its parent, it carried programming from all four major networks, but was a primary CBS affiliate.

 In 1965, in tandem with its parent, KDUH took on an unusual joint primary affiliation with CBS and ABC, slightly favoring CBS.
-This caused a good deal of confusion for viewers in the Nebraska Panhandle, since future sister station KSTF, which had signed on three years earlier in 1955, also held a joint primary affiliation with CBS and ABC, slightly favoring ABC.
+This caused a good deal of confusion for viewers in the Nebraska Panhandle, since future sister station KSTF, which had signed on from Scottsbluff three years earlier in 1955, also held a joint primary affiliation with CBS and ABC, slightly favoring ABC.
 It was not unheard of for both stations to air the same program at the same time.
 However, in 1970, KOTA-TV and its repeaters exchanged CBS programming for NBC, replacing KRSD-TV (channel 7) as the NBC affiliate for Rapid City.

-In 1969, KDUH-TV was approved to move its transmitter facility from Hay Springs to a new, 2000 ft tower near Hemingford, in Box Butte County.
-The effect would be to increase the coverage area and give Scottsbluff, Nebraska, a second broadcast TV channel.
+In 1969, KDUH-TV won approval to replace its original facility in Hay Springs with a new, 2000 ft tower near Hemingford, in Box Butte County.
+The new tower added Scottsbluff to its coverage area, giving that city a second television station alongside KSTF.
 The mast was erected in mid-1970, rising to its full steel height in September.
-The antenna arrived then and was put into place so the station could begin broadcasting from there in October, When completed, the tower at Hemingford was the tallest structure in Nebraska; in 1998, skydivers from Utah jumped from the tower, which they considered their "Holy Grail".
+The antenna arrived then and was put into place so the station could activate the new transmitter in October.
+When completed, the new Hemingfors tower was the tallest structure in Nebraska; in 1998, skydivers from Utah jumped from the tower, which they considered their "Holy Grail".

-In 1971, Duhamel Broadcasting applied to move KDUH-TV's operations from Hay Springs to Scottsbluff.
+In 1971, Duhamel Broadcasting applied to move KDUH-TV's studios from Hay Springs to Scottsbluff.
 It cited the falling population and failing education system in Hay Springs as well as trouble maintaining personnel.
-The manager of KDUH-TV at the time insisted on working and living in Scottsbluff.
-A new petition was filed in 1973.
-On a third attempt in 1981, KDUH-TV was allowed to change its city of license and move its studios to Scottsbluff.
+The station's new manager, Al Brinkman, was unwilling to work in Hay Springs; he had taken the job on condition that he be allowed to live and work in Scottsbluff.
+A new petition was filed in 1973, seeking to be allowed to identify as "Scottsbluff-Hay Springs".
+On a third attempt in 1981, KDUH-TV was allowed to move its license and studios to Scottsbluff.
 In 1988, KDUH consolidated its operations at KOTA-TV.

 Affiliation switches in Rapid City affected KDUH.
 In 1976, KRSD-TV left the air after having its license renewal denied.
 Its replacement, KEVN-TV, became a primary ABC affiliate, leaving CBS programs to air on KOTA-TV and repeaters.
 The two Rapid City stations split CBS programming until KELO-TV of Sioux Falls opened a Rapid City translator in 1981.
 In 1984, KOTA-TV switched from NBC to ABC.
 KDUH was a secondary affiliate of Fox in the 1990s.